stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 Using the URL for your application as the application description within Stormpath is often helpful.
 {% enddocs %}

-You can control access to your Stormpath Admin Console and API by managing the [login sources](#LoginSource) for the listed Stormpath application.
+You can control access to your Stormpath Admin Console and API by managing the [account stores](#AccountStore) for the listed Stormpath application.

 For applications, you can: